david-a-parry/perturbseq_workflow/README.md

 ## Running

 Invoke snakemake with a number of cores that suits your hardware.
-The `--use-conda` flag is required as cluster execution is not yet supported.
+The `--use-conda` flag will create all the necessary conda environments for the workflow.

-    snakemake --use-conda --cores 4
+    $ snakemake --use-conda --cores 4

+To run on an SGE cluster, example configurations are provided in `cluster-qsub` and `cluster_config.yaml`.
+The workflow can be run on an SGE cluster with a command like the following:

+    $snakemake --profile cluster-qsub --cluster-config cluster_config.yaml --use-conda --cores 8

 ## Author